Mass Write

 Introducing Mass Write Points

-The new "Mass Write Points" feature enhances building management by allowing users to write multiple points simultaneously across a building or an entire portfolio.
-This capability is particularly useful for various tasks, such as:
+The "Mass Write Points" feature enhances building management by allowing users to write multiple points simultaneously across a building or an entire portfolio.

 • Release the overrides so the devices will follow the schedule and turn off during the night to save energy.